 The School produces general-interest publications as well as publications about Yalebased work for the broad audience of environmental professionals in universities, government agencies, not-for-profit organizations, and private businesses.
 The School's general-interest publications include the biannual magazine Environment: Yale, the newsletter Yale Environmental News in cooperation with the Yale Institute for Biospheric Studies and the Peabody Museum of Natural History, and newsletters and bulletins from its centers and programs.
-On the professional side, the Yale F&ES Publication Series produces books, reports, and working papers based on environmental conferences, courses, and events at Yale covering a wide range of environmental topics.
-Recent titles include Americans and Climate Change: Closing the Gap between Science and Action; Confronting Sustainability: Forest Certification in Developing and Transitioning Countries; Agroecology and the Struggle for Food Sovereignty in the Americas; Livability and Smart Growth; Environmental Planning in Sub-Saharan Africa; The Industrial Platinum Cycle for Russia; Inventory and Analysis of Yale University's Greenhouse Gas Emissions; and Can the Anchor Hold?
-Rethinking the United Nations Environment Programme for the 21st Century.
-For a complete listing of more than thirty titles, free downloadable PDFs of all publications since 1995, and ordering information for printed copies, go to www.yale.edu/environment/publications.
+On the professional side, the Yale F&ES Publication Series produces books, reports, and working papers based on environmental conferences, courses, and events at Yale of special interest.
+They cover a wide range of environmental subject areas, including biodiversity and ecosystems, climate change, environment and development, industrial ecology, land use and environmental planning, environmental law and policy, natural resource management, and water resources.
+As part of the School's commitment to environmental stewardship, the F&ES Publication Series is produced using a print-on-demand system, all publications are available as free downloadable PDFs, and bound copies are printed on 100 percent recycled paper.
+For a complete listing of more than fifty titles, free PDFs, and ordering information for printed copies, see www.yale. edu/environment/publications/.